gouruiyu/Mobility_Bias_Viz/help.md

 ## UI Features

+### Heatmap

+An overlay of a heatmap is provided on the sidebar to the left.
+As of now, the heatmap only displays car count.
+The slider ranges from 2020-12-01 00:00 to 2020-12-31 23:59.
+In order to get optimal visualization of the graph, the time slider must be adjusted within a one hour time interval (± 5 minutes) within one day: (i.e moving the slider in the range 2020-12-15 14:30 to 2020-12-15 15:30)

 ### Bicyle Routes
 An overlay of bicycle routes is included in this application along with the overlay panels.
 To view the bicycle routes, ensure that the label "Bike Routes " is checked.
 The bicycle routes are coloured in 7 types.
 This is shown in the legend listed in the top left corner.

 ### Neighbourhood Filters
 A selection of neighbourhoods is available for selection.
 The option panel is on the left hand side and it is titled "Select a Neighbourhood".
 The default selected is SURREY, where it displays all the neighbourhoods within the city of Surrey.
 When a neighbourhood is selected, the map will shift its view to the selected neighbourhood.